Last Updated on December 27, 2022 by Maggie McKneely

-Must-stop places between Lake Louise and Athabasca Glacier:
+Places to stop between Lake Louise and Athabasca Glacier

-- The Athabasca Glacier is the most visited glacier in North America because of its easy accessibility.
+The Athabasca Glacier is the most-visited glacier in North America because of its easy accessibility.
 Do the short hike to walk right up to it (plus, it’s the only free way to see the glacier)!
-Also be sure to check out the Icefields Visitors Center for more information about the Columbia Icefield, the glaciers, and for coffee with a view!
+Also, be sure to check out the Icefields Visitors Center for more information about the Columbia Icefield and the glaciers, and for coffee with a view.

 Tip: DO NOT get gas at the Saskatchewan Crossing gas station.
 We paid the equivalent of $7 a gallon here, at least double what gas costs outside of the park!

-Lake Louise is, deservedly, the most iconic place in all of the Canadian Rockies.
-However, it’s always packed with thousands of other tourists!
+Lake Louise is, deservedly, the most iconic place in Banff and no Canadian Rockies itinerary would be complete without it.
+However, Lake Louise’s shore is always packed with thousands of other tourists!
 Fortunately, there’s a way to spend a full day at the lake without having to put up with all of the other visitors: the Plain of 6 Glaciers Hike.

 The Plain of Six Glaciers trail winds its way around Lake Louise before climbing up through the incredible valley carved by Victoria Glacier.
 The hike ends at the very toe of the glacier, where you can treat yourself to coffee and chocolate cake at the historic Plain of Six Glaciers tea house.